vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 We express type clarification in the Navyanyāya framework via—you guessed it—a set of operators.
 In this case, we have:

 1.  `निरूपक` \[-nirūpaka-, 'clarifier'\] which is suffixed to the referent of an unclarified type and refers to its clarifying type.
-Let's use the Greek symbol `ψ` for this.
+Let's use the Greek symbol `Δ` for this.

 2.  `नीरूपित` \[-nirūpita-, 'clarified'\] which is suffixed to the referent of the clarifying type and refers to the clarified type. let's use the symbol `Θ` for this.